mwave317/Whitewater/README.md

 # whitewater

-I have not finished the media queries for a screen size above 900px.
+I'm currenlty writing the media querries to use CSS Grid for screen sizes above 900px.